nschum/SwiftHamcrest/README.md

 // GOT: 2, EXPECTED: greater than or equal to 3

 assertThat(x, lessThan(3)) // ✓
-assertThat(x, lessThan(2)) // GOT: 2, EXPECTED: greater than 2
+assertThat(x, lessThan(2)) // GOT: 2, EXPECTED: less than 2

 assertThat(x, lessThanOrEqualTo(2)) // ✓
 assertThat(x, lessThanOrEqualTo(1))
-// GOT: 2, EXPECTED: greater than or equal to 1
+// GOT: 2, EXPECTED: less than or equal to 1

 assertThat(x, inInterval(1...2)) // ✓
 assertThat(x, inInterval(1..<2)) // GOT: 2, EXPECTED: in interval 1..<2